drocheam/optrace/docs/source/usage/overview.rst

    ot.global_options.show_progressbar = False

-There is also a context manager available that turns it off temporarily:
+There is also a context manager available for turning it off temporarily:

 .. code-block:: python